 Less common causes

 Less common causes of nosebleeds include

 Bodywide (systemic) disorders

 High blood pressure (hypertension High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
-Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more ) may help keep a nosebleed going that has already begun but is unlikely to be the actual cause.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more ) is unlikely to cause a nosebleed, but in people with high blood pressure, the nosebleed may last longer than expected.